arianwyn-frank/PFTA-Final/README.md

 Bible Translation Comparison
-Created by Mert, Ari, and Artorius, this project explores and compares textual variations across four Bible translations: KJV, NASB, NET, and TLB
+Created by Arianwyn, Mert, and Artorius, this project explores and compares textual variations across four Bible translations: KJV, NASB, NET, and TLB

 Project Goals
 The aim of this project is to: